Olympic speed skater | Bullfrog Power green champion

-What is your biggest challenge when it comes to racing?
+What was your biggest challenge when it came to racing?

-I love the challenge of trying to get better and figuring out how I can create the focus and mindset I need to have the best race on any given day.
-It took me so many years to figure out that I can even create this environment or feeling for myself.
+I loved the challenge of trying to get better and figuring out how to create the focus and mindset I needed to have the best race on any given day.
+It took me so many years to figure out that I could create this environment or feeling for myself.
 At the highest level everyone is incredibly fit and technically strong but what sets a winning performance apart is a skater’s ability to mentally prepare to optimize his or her performance during that race.
-In the last few years, the challenge for me has been learning how to make this happen.
+During the last few years of my career, the challenge for me was learning how to make that happen.

 How was competing in the Vancouver Olympics different from other races?